iandv/Fox-Dude/D.Void/README.md

 - Designed and balanced enemies' behavior.
 - Designed UI elements (menus, HUD, etc)
 - Integrated audio and effects.
-- Modeled and textured 3D assets (modular assets, barrel and box).
+- Modeled and textured some of the 3D assets (modular assets, barrel and box).
 - Designed levels.

 ## 🎥 Demo